-Tomato rubbed crostini (Catalan tomato bread) is a really easy and very flavorful way to make a crostini.
-In this recipe, the bread is a charred then brushed with olive oil before rubbing tomato and garlic over the top.
+Tomato-rubbed crostini (Catalan bread) is a really easy and very flavorful way to make a crostini.
+In this recipe, the bread is charred and then brushed with olive oil before rubbing tomato and garlic over the top.
 It is so easy to make and so delicious.

-I love crostini and you may have seen this mentioned on other recipe posts of mine.
+I love crostini and you may have seen this mentioned in other recipe posts of mine.
 Crostini makes for a great base for a light lunch or appetizer and it also makes an amazing side to main courses that have sauces that you want to scoop up.